 Smart thermostats provide even more benefits than traditional programmable units.
 For starters, they are generally much easier to program since this can all be done through your smartphone, computer, or other connected devices.
 You can also skip the programming altogether and simply adjust the temperature remotely from your device as needed.
 Many smart thermostats can also learn about your heating habits and automatically make adjustments without requiring any input from you.

 Some of the units even let you adjust the temperature for each specific room in the building, which provides numerous additional benefits.
 For example, you can make sure your bedroom is cool when you go to bed without having to lower your thermostat and sacrifice the warmth in the rest of the home.
 It also lets you turn off the heat to any rooms that you rarely or never use and thus enjoy even greater energy savings.

 Heating Services You Can Count On

 SouthCoast HVAC offers a full range of heating services for both residential and commercial customers.
-Our team of experienced HVAC technicians is on available to handle any of your heating installation, maintenance and repair needs.
+Our team of experienced HVAC technicians is available to handle any of your heating installation, maintenance, and repair needs.
 We also specialize in industrial boilers and rooftop air conditioning systems for commercial projects.
 Santa Fe summers can be brutally hot, and our range of cooling services can make it easy for you to beat the summer heat.
 Our team also offers numerous solutions for anyone looking to improve their indoor air quality.